-GET THE FACTS MPV (Monkeypox Virus)
+GET THE FACTS MPOX

-What is Monkeypox Virus?
+What is mpox?

-MPV is a diseases that causes a contagious skin rash.
+Mpox is a disease that causes a contagious skin rash.
 The rash starts out small, and often changes in shape throughout the duration of disease.

 What are the symptoms?

 Symptoms most commonly include a distinctive rash or sores that starts out as macules and papules (small bumps like pimples), then turns into vesicles (fluid filled lesions like blisters) and pustules (pusfilled lesions).
 Some but not all people also have fever or chills, fatigue, muscle or body aches, enlarged lymph nodes, and pain and difficulty swallowing.
 The vesicular and pustular stages of the rash often have a distinctive divot in the center.